 Where we rely on your consent to use your personal data, you have the right to withdraw that consent at any time.

 We may hold and use data about you in your capacity as a consumer, business customer, individual, as a shareholder, or any other capacity in which you may visit our websites.
 Please read this Privacy Notice carefully.
-By clicking ‘continue’ and continuing to visit any of our websites or use of any of our services, you indicate your agreement to our use of your personal information as set out in this Privacy Notice.

 When do we collect information?

 We will collect information from you when you register with us, apply to use any of our services, become our client, or contact us in person, by telephone, by e-mail or by post.
 We may collect information about you from fraud prevention agencies and other organisations when we undertake checks such as identification verification checks, as explained further below.